canonical/kafka-k8s-operator/docs/tutorial/t-manage-passwords.md

 juju remove-relation kafka-k8s data-integrator
 ```

-The output of the juju model should be something like this:
+The output of the Juju model should be something like this:

 ```shell
 ...